Vortex freeorder : a vision & concept useful for explorers

 V

-There has been a request for “the canonical definition of freeorder”
+A request was made for “the canonical definition of freeorder”

 V